 The CSU system is the second largest of 10 public four-year institutions in the state.
 Founded in 1870, the university is the state's land-grant institution and has greater than 7,000 acres of land.
-The system comprises two campus universities at opposite ends of the state: one in Fort Collins, with a full-time-equivalent enrollment (FTE) in fall 2018 of 27,928, and the other in Pueblo, with total FTE in fall 2018 of 4,366.
-The system opened a third, virtual campus in 2008 called CSU-Global; the FTE in fall 2018 was 7,615.
-At the Fort Collins campus, about 69% of undergraduate students are state residents, and approximately 84% are undergraduates.
+The system comprises two campus universities at opposite ends of the state: one in Fort Collins, with a fall 2020 FTE of about 25,000, the other in Pueblo, with FTE of about 3,400.
+The system opened a third, virtual campus in 2008 called CSU-Global; the FTE in fall 2020 was about 8,600.
+At the Fort Collins campus, about 68% of undergraduate students are state residents, and approximately 77% are undergraduates.
 It is a comprehensive university and is particularly known for its veterinary medicine and infectious diseases programs.